 Thomas ESPOSITO: The danger of impaired walking is not insignificant.
 And certainly when it comes down to you, it’s definitely significant.

 Thomas Esposito is a trauma surgeon at Loyola University Health System in the Chicago area.
 He’s used to seeing a New Year’s Day spike in pedestrians who’ve been hit by cars.
 As a matter of fact, January 1st is the deadliest day of the year for pedestrians — and 58 percent of the people who died were drunk.

 ESPOSITO: I’d rather work New Year’s Eve than New Year’s Day.
 Because a lot of the time on New Year’s Day, that’s when people start to realize someone’s missing, where are they?
-And then they find them on the bottom of the stairs or the side of the road, injured.
+And then they find them at the bottom of the stairs or on the side of the road, injured.

 Esposito also has personal experience with drunk walking.
 A few years ago, his cousin was hit by a car and killed while walking home from a New Year’s party.
 He’d been drinking, thought it was better to leave his car, and go home on foot.
 Esposito believes we’ve done a pretty good job getting out the “don’t drink and drive” message, but we could a lot better with “don’t drink and walk.”
 Here’s Steve Levitt again: